namehash/namegraph/tests/load_tests/Readme.md

 ## Tests

 `run_tests.sh` runs load tests with 1 2 3 4 6 8 16 32 parallel users, between time is set to 0.
-Tests are made from NameGenerator docker container and logs are saved in `reports` directory.
+Tests are made from NameGraph docker container and logs are saved in `reports` directory.

 ```commandline
 apt update